Engagecraft-Solutions/touch-platform-doc/doc/Methods_and_Events.md

 Name | Description | Params
 ------------ | ------------- | -------------
-onLogin | Should be fired whenever a user successfully logs in | userID onLogout | Should be fired whenever a user logs out from SSO | -
+onLogin | Should be fired whenever a user successfully logs in | - onLogout | Should be fired whenever a user logs out from SSO | -

 ### Example ###